 Select one item in your overall decorating scheme that will determine the colors and styles of the remainder of the room.
 That’s your key item, the one thing that defines the whole look of the place.
-It could be a piece of stained glass, an old painting, a hand sewn quilt, or even the upholstery of a sofa.
+It could be a piece of stained glass, an old painting, a hand-sewn quilt, or even the upholstery of a sofa.
 Base all of your selections on that one key item to gain a unified and coordinated look.

 Let’s use an example.
-Say you own a painting with mainly tones of red and gray.
+Say you own a painting with main tones of red and gray.
 Base most of the colors in the remainder of the room on this.
 Upholster your sofa in a light gray and accent it with red pillows.
 Add a floor rug with a distinct blend of gray and red and other minor colors.

-Accessories such as lamp shades and picture frames can follow suit.
+Accessories such as lampshades and picture frames can follow suit.
 You will find yourself with a lovely room filled with color and a very unified appeal.

 Choose a Theme